Treatment effect estimation under convergent network interference: Discussion

+We conclude by describing natural directions for future work.
+First, while we accommodate vanishing edge densities, our asymptotic regime still concerns graphs with growing average degrees.
+In bounded-degree regimes, the standard notion of graph convergence is Benjamini--Schramm convergence \citep{benjamini2001convg}.
+Note that asymptotic normality in such settings is often available from dependency-graph CLTs, hence the main issue is not normal approximation itself.
+Rather, a natural question is whether an appropriate Benjamini--Schramm-type limit can characterize the limiting variance and support variance estimation.

-A natural direction for future work is to extend our results beyond anonymous interference to exposure mappings that depend on neighbor identities or local geometry.
+Another natural direction is to extend our results beyond anonymous interference to exposure mappings that depend on neighbor identities.
 In such settings, the relevant limiting object may need to be richer than an ordinary graphon, for example a decorated graphon.
-One could then formulate an analogous notion of joint convergence by requiring that, under a common labeling of units, the enriched network structure and the potential outcomes at any fixed exposure converge jointly.
-Whether such a condition continues to characterize the asymptotic behavior of treatment effect estimators remains open.
+One could then formulate an analogous notion of convergence by requiring that, under a common labeling of units, the enriched network structure and potential outcomes at any common fixed exposure converge jointly.
+While our proof is based on a transfer argument, one may prove asymptotic normality in such settings by directly utilizing the notion of convergence.
+This may allow one to weaken some technical conditions as well.
+For instance, we remark that our Condition \ref{Kernela} is stronger than the $L^2$ condition assumed in \cite{Wager}.

-Another direction involves feasible inference.
-Although we establish a central limit theorem for the Horvitz--Thompson estimator, the limiting variance depends on features of the interference structure and potential outcome functions that are not directly observable.
+A final direction involves feasible inference.
+While we establish a central limit theorem for the HT and H\'{a}jek estimators, the limiting variances depend on features of the interference structure and potential outcome functions that are not directly observable.
 In the random-graph setting, \cite{Fan} develop consistent variance estimators for the (regression-adjusted) Hájek estimator under low-rank assumptions on the underlying graphon.
-Thus, an important open question is to investigate whether their consistency result can be extended to the graph-limit setting through our notion of joint convergence.
+An important open question is to investigate whether their variance estimators can be extended to our design-based setting through our notion of convergence.